A Detailed Guide to Visual Aid Design for Teaching Purposes

 1. Scripting

-• Visualization: is the simplest form of script writing.
+• Visualization: This is the simplest form of script writing.
 It is simply the imagery or visual representation of a concept or idea.
 It could even be scribbles that help you explain certain concepts.

-• Sequence: emphasizes the link between different concepts by inventing a big picture to fit these concepts in.
+• Sequence: It emphasizes the link between different concepts by inventing a big picture to fit these concepts in.
 This style of scripting is actually very useful for students to form a systematic and overall understanding of new knowledge.

 2. Concept design